 Given the nature of the present undertaking, its area of potential effects (APE) (sensu 36 CFR § 800.16[d]) is best discussed in terms of direct and indirect effects.
-The Direct APE includes all land wherein Project-related ground disturbance could occur, potentially affecting historic properties (sensu 36 CFR § 800.16[l][1]), if any exist therein.
+The Direct APE includes all land wherein Project-related ground disturbance could occur, potentially affecting historic properties (sensu 36 CFR § 800.16[I][1]), if any exist therein.
 The Indirect APE consists of a circumferential buffer zone, within which Project-related activities may adversely affect the integrity of historic properties through visual, olfactory, auditory, vibrational, or atmospheric impacts.

-A preliminary inquiry through the Nevada Cultural Resource Information System (NVCRIS) shows that less than 1 percent of the Project has had previous survey and no resources were observed.
+A preliminary inquiry through the Nevada Cultural Resource Information System (NVCRIS) shows that less than 1 percent of the Project has had previous survey, with at least one resource being identified.
 No historic General Land Office (GLO) maps are available for the area.

-The historic topographic map from 1898 shows two dirt roads (one possibly representing an older emigrant trail) running through the Project area, suggesting they are unrecorded Historic-era resources with the potential for secondary historic debris scatters (USGS 2021a).
-Another map from 1963 shows the two roads are present, with several additional ones crossing the Project Area and some mining activity to the northwest (USGS 2021b).
-This map shows the area much as it appears today with the current road configuration (ibid).
-There are no mining occurrences within the Project Area (USGS 2021c).
+The historic topographic map from 1898 shows one dirt roads is present, suggesting it is an unrecorded Historic-era resources with the potential for secondary historic debris scatters (USGS 2021a).
+The 1963 historic topo maps shows the area much as it appears today with the current road configuration (USGS 2021b-c).
+There are no current mining operations within the Project area, the closest being the Blanco Mine approximately 2 miles northwest (USGS 2021d).
 Cultural resource information maintained by the BLM may not have been represented in the databases checked.
 A visit to the BLM TFO is required to confirm the apparent lack of survey.
 One survey was identified for the lands administered by NDOT.